Asia struggling amid resurgence in coronavirus infections

 Japan, the world's third biggest economy, is suffering from a surge driven by the British variant that is 32 per cent more infectious than the original virus.

-Japan's tally yesterday of 4,312 cases marked its highest figure since Jan 28, putting its hospitals again under strain.
+Japan's tally on Wednesday (April 14) of 4,312 cases marked its highest figure since Jan 28, putting its hospitals again under strain.
 Osaka logged a new high of 1,130 cases.

-South Korea reported 731 new cases of the coronavirus yesterday, the highest in over three months, as concern grew over a looming fourth wave of the pandemic.
+South Korea reported 731 new cases of the coronavirus on Wednesday, the highest in over three months, as concern grew over a looming fourth wave of the pandemic.
 The country's vaccination programme is progressing slowly, fuelling fears the country will fail to achieve herd immunity by November.

 Malaysian authorities too are worried about a fourth wave even as the registration rate for vaccinations has been slow.